ibelab/tatiana-android-app/README.md

 - open positions

 2. The choice of tools for trading.
-The underlying assets for option series (futures) are manually selected from
+The underlying assets for option series (futures) are manually selected from the